Author: Qualified mechanic John Cunningham. Published: 2021/07/06 at 9:20 am.

-Length is important, nobody plans to have a flat battery.
-If we did, we’d park on hill, or at least reverse into the drive.
-There are two solutions, push the vehicle to where it’s accessible or use a set of jumpers long enough to reach.
+Length is important; nobody plans to have a flat battery.
+If we did, we’d park on a hill or at least reverse into the drive.
+There are two solutions: push the vehicle to where it’s accessible or use a set of jumpers long enough to reach.

-The second option is the smartest, that said, maybe you habitually reverse into the drive.
-If so, a ten foot set of cables will suit you just fine.
-For most who drive regular size cars/SUV’s, we’ll need at least a sixteen foot set.
-That allows the hero of the story park behind the stranded vehicle and reach both batteries with comfort.
+The second option is the smartest; that said, maybe you habitually reverse into the drive.
+If so, a ten-foot set of cables will suit you just fine.
+For most who drive regular-size cars/SUVs, we’ll need at least a sixteen-foot set.
+That allows the hero of the story to park behind the stranded vehicle and reach both batteries with comfort.

-Don’t overlook the importance of good clamps, not much point having a solid gauge cable if the clamp is causing resistance.
-That’s correct, the cable clamp can be a source of high resistance and it frequently is.
+Don’t overlook the importance of good clamps, not much point in having a solid gauge cable if the clamp is causing resistance.
+That’s correct; the cable clamp can be a source of high resistance, and it frequently is.

 The very best clamps, like cable cores, are made from copper.
-However a second best option is the more common, imbedded copper teeth.
+However, the second-best option is the more common, embedded copper teeth.

-Wrestling with cold, stiff plastic coated cables is sooo frustrating.
-The mind bending puzzle of untangling them whilst crisis managing all the other crap that goes with a flat battery emergency is a form of torture.
+Wrestling with cold, stiff, plastic-coated cables is so frustrating.
+The mind-bending puzzle of untangling them whilst crisis managing all the other crap that goes with a flat battery emergency is a form of torture.

 Cable Core Type

 The metal type used in the core is a sign of the quality of the cables.
-Copper is a fantastic conductor of electricity, the very best cables have are copper core.
+Copper is a fantastic conductor of electricity; the very best cables are copper cores.

-It is however, more common for the core to be copper covered aluminum.
-This is the second best type material.
+It is, however, more common for the core to be copper-covered aluminium.
+This is the second-best type of material.

 How To Safely Jumpstart Your Vehicle

-That is not true for Hybrid and EV’s.
+That is not true for Hybrid and EVs.
 There is a risk of electrical shock playing around with their electrical systems.
-The risk with jumpstarting comes not from electric shock but from explosion and also the risk of electrical damage to cars modules.
+The risk with jumpstarting comes not from electric shock but from the explosion and also the risk of electrical damage to car modules.

-Explosion is rare but can happen.
+The explosion is rare but can happen.
 As you connect the final cable to complete the circuit when jumpstarting, arcing occurs (sparks).
-Problem is, a battery contains acid and it vent’s acid vapors, which are flammable.
-Connecting the final jump cable therefore, causes the aforementioned arcing which could be a source of ignition.
-We will eliminate this risk altogether by grounding the final negative clamp away from the battery, it’s all covered below in the jumpstarting sequence.
+The problem is that a battery contains acid, and it vents acid vapours, which are flammable.
+Connecting the final jump cable, therefore, causes the aforementioned arcing, which could be a source of ignition.
+We will eliminate this risk altogether by grounding the final negative clamp away from the battery; it’s all covered below in the jumpstarting sequence.